UniversalRAG: Retrieval-Augmented Generation over Corpora of Diverse Modalities and Granularities: Method

 However, while this routing principle mitigates the modality gap, organizing corpora solely by the modality might still be suboptimal since different queries require varying levels of granularity.

 \paragraph{Granularity-Aware Retrieval} To accommodate the varying complexity and information scope of different queries, we extend UniversalRAG to operate not only across modalities but also across different levels of granularity within each modality.
 To be specific, rather than treating each modality-specific corpus as a flat collection of items, we organize it into representations at multiple resolutions, enabling retrieval to target either fine-grained details or broader context as required by the query.
-To reflect this richer organization of corpora, the routing module $\mathcal{R}$ expands its prediction space to include modality-granularity pairs best suited to a query, as well as a no-retrieval option for cases where external context is unnecessary: $ \mathcal{R}: Q \to \{\varnothing\} \cup \mathcal{P}\left(\bigcup_{m \in M} \{m\}\times G_m\right), $ where $M$ is the set of modalities and $G_m$ is the set of granularities available for modality $m$.
+To reflect this richer organization of corpora, the routing module $\mathcal{R}$ expands its prediction space to include modality-granularity pairs best suited to a query, as well as a no-retrieval option for cases where external context is unnecessary:

+where $M$ is the set of modalities and $G_m$ is the set of granularities available for modality $m$.
 Once the router predicts the relevant pairs, retrieval is performed over the corresponding corpora, using retrievers specialized for each modality to obtain the relevant content $\vc$.
 Finally, the \texttt{LVLM} generates the answer $\va$ with $\vc$, customized to the modality and granularity for each individual query, thereby enabling the universal, one-for-all RAG framework.